What You Need To Know About Churches In Iceland (Hallgrimskirkja)

 1) How Religious Are The Icelandic People?:

-Icelanders are particularly religious people.
-For travelers who have made their way into the island, they can’t deny the rich religious cultures that the citizens of this country have in place.
+Icelanders are particularly religious people (check out our post about Religion in Iceland).
+For travellers who have made their way into the island, they can’t deny the rich religious cultures that the citizens of this country have in place.
 Asides from the 350 churches built within Iceland, immediately Icelanders are born they are taken to the Lutheran Church of Iceland to be properly registered as Christians.
 Their teenagers of the age fourteen are taken for confirmation.
 This confirmation is a tradition that can never be broken as it signifies the passage of the fourteen-year-olds from childhood into adulthood.
 While statistics has it that 85 percent of Icelanders are Christians, the country is ranked as the sixth country with the highest number of atheists.
 Be that as it may, we do know religion cannot be imposed on anyone not even the 15 percent of Iceland inhabitants who are not Christians.

 Having discussed the Christian believes of Iceland inhabitants, let’s explore the most popular church (Hallgrimskirkja) that has been erected within it.

 2) What Is Hallgrimskirkja And How Is It Pronounced?: